 Before joining Google, Chris held a number of executive roles at one of the world's largest streaming and digital media distribution companies, Speedera Networks (acquired by Akamai Technologies).
 Prior to Speedera, Chris was an attorney with the Silicon Valley law firm Fenwick & West.
 In 2008, Chris proudly worked on President Barack Obama's campaign as a Telecommunications, Media, and Technology advisor, a speaking surrogate, a field office volunteer, and as Co-Chair of Finance and a Trustee of the Presidential Inaugural Committee.

 The Wall Street Journal cited Sacca as "Possibly the most influential businessman in America" and he was also recently recognized as a Henry Crown Fellow of the Aspen Institute, one of 20 of the world's most promising leaders and public servants under the age of 45.
-He was most recently named to Vanity Fair's "New Establishment List 2015.
+He was named to Vanity Fair's "New Establishment List 2015.
 In addition, Chris serves as an Associate Fellow of the Said Business School at Oxford University.

 Chris regularly appears on television, radio, and in print and has been featured in Business Week, Fortune, Fast Company, and on CNBC, BBC, CNN, FOX, and NPR as an expert in the realms of entrepreneurism, venture capital, and disruptive technologies.
 In parallel with his frequent keynotes at technology industry events, Chris is perennially hired by many of the world's largest companies, financial institutions, universities, and even some governments to speak about innovation, workplace design, and business strategy in a digital era.

 Chris graduated cum laude from Georgetown University Law Center.
 Long before that, beginning in 6th grade, Chris attended the State University of New York at Buffalo for six years of graduate-level mathematics classes.